 “Externalizing our infrastructure with a provider such as OVH has allowed us to benefit from added security (at the) network level and at the power source.” – Stéphane Godin, Software Development Manager, Medria Technologies

 Results, ROI, and Future Plans

-OVH’s solution provided Medria with a secure, reliable, and scalable infrastructure that is almost entirely isolated from the public network.
+OVHcloud’s solution provided Medria with a secure, reliable, and scalable infrastructure that is almost entirely isolated from the public network.
 More than 4,500 farms access the infrastructure to understand animal behavior, and Medria provides value by helping farmers boost the efficiency of their livestock care and management.

 In the future, Medria hopes to optimize its big data capabilities by optimizing access time to data, which would enable faster and greater scalability.
 Media is also considering the addition of physical machines to the cluster within vRack to improve the robustness of the infrastructure.
-Medria may also take advantage of OVH’s turnkey software-as-a-service platform to boost operational efficiencies.
+Medria may also take advantage of OVHcloud’s turnkey software-as-a-service platform to boost operational efficiencies.